 Be part of your community and help shape how social housing is delivered

-By providing a range of activities and attracting strong community involvement, the gardens have:
+By offering a range of activities and attracting community involvement, community gardens have:

 - encouraged interaction and stronger communication between tenants of diverse ages and backgrounds

 - provided an outlet for healthy exercise and a healthy food source

 - allowed tenants to acquire a range of vocational skills in gardening, planning, teamwork, and decision making

 - given tenants a genuine sense of pride and accomplishment, and